kingarthurdavis78/startup/README.md

 ### Definitionary

-Definitionary is the ultimate word game for anyone who loves a good laugh and wants to expand their vocabulary.
-In this game, players are presented with a random word and are challenged to come up with the most convincing definition, even if it's completely made up!
-After all the definitions have been submitted, players then vote on which one they think is the most accurate, with bonus points given to those that guess the actual definition!
-With endless word possibilities and hours of laughter, Definitionary is the perfect game to play with family and friends, whether you're a wordsmith or just looking for a good time!
+Definitionary is the ultimate word game where players are challenged to come up with the most convincing definition for a random word.
+Players then pick which definition they think is the most accurate and bonus points are awarded to those that pick the actual definition!
+The player with the most votes wins!

 ---
 ### Key features